MohamedGalal-2/Posix-Complaint-Shell/Testing/README.md

      ./Posix-Complaint-Shell.exe exit 1
      ```

-These commands cover various scenarios for testing each function in your C project.
+These commands cover various scenarios for testing each function.
 Adjust the file paths and command arguments as needed for your specific project setup.